Nnamdi Agbo

-Nnamdi Agbo is a Nigerian actor best known for his performance as Skipper in the Netflix original film Hijack '93.
+Nnamdi Agbo is a Nigerian actor best known for his role as Skipper in the Netflix original film Hijack '93.

 Background

-Nnamdi Agbo, a native of Enugu State, was born in Lagos, Nigeria on September 1st.
-He studied Theatre and Film at the University of Nigeria, Nsukka.
+Agbo is from Enugu State and was born in Lagos, Nigeria on 1 September.
+He studied theatre and film at the University of Nigeria, Nsukka.

 Career

-In 2019, Nnamdi Agbo debuted as CeeJay in Ordinary Fellows.
-In 2020, he played Wisdom in the series Crazy, Lovely, Cool, directed by Obi Emelonye which debuted on Netflix.
-In 2021, he gained mild prominence for portraying Mohammed Babangida in Badamasi: Portrait of a General, also directed by Emelonye.
-In 2022, Agbo wrote, produced and co-directed the short film Bound: Lost In The Moment, which addressed multiple personality disorder.
+In 2019, Agbo made his screen debut as CeeJay in Ordinary Fellows.
+In 2020, he played Wisdom in the series Crazy, Lovely, Cool, directed by Obi Emelonye which premiered on Netflix.
+In 2021, he portrayed Mohammed Babangida in Badamasi: Portrait of a General, also directed by Emelonye.
+In 2022, Agbo wrote, produced and co-directed the short film Bound: Lost In The Moment, which addressed dissociative identity disorder.

-After appearing in stage plays, Agbo got his big break, playing the lead character Omar a.k.a.
-Skipper in the Netflix original Hijack '93.
-The film, directed by Robert O. Peters and written by Musa Jeffery David, is based on the 1993 Nigerian Airways hijack.
-He also began starring as Prince Nwoye in the Showmax original epic drama series, Cheta'm in the same year.
+After appearing in stage plays, Agbo gained wider recognition for portraying Omar "Skipper" in the Netflix original Hijack '93.
+Directed by Robert O. Peters and written by Musa Jeffery David, the film is based on the 1993 Nigerian Airways hijack.
+He also began starring as Prince Nwoye in the Showmax original drama series, Cheta'm in the same year.
 In 2025, he played a street thug, Soso in the Africa Magic film Everything Light Touches.
 Both Cheta'm and Everything Light Touches earned nominations at the 2025 AMVCAs.
-The latter won the award for 'Best MultiChoice Talent Factory'.
-In May 2025, Agbo debuted in Fix+Foxy's global theatre play The Village, featuring actors in Los Angeles, Mumbai, Istanbul and Lagos, and showing in Denmark.
+The latter won the award for Best MultiChoice Talent Factory.
+In May 2025, Agbo debuted in Fix+Foxy's global theatre play The Village, which featured actors from Los Angeles, Mumbai, Istanbul and Lagos, and was staged in Denmark.